isomerpages/moe-fuhuapri/_highlights/Virtual Open House.md

 learning comes alive and possibilities are endless.</p>
 <p>As you navigate through this virtual tour, you will have the opportunity
-to explore our state-of-the-art facilities, innovative learning spaces, and bustling campus atmosphere.
+to explore our state-of-the-art facilities, innovative learning spaces, and lively campus atmosphere.
 From the bustling classrooms to the serene outdoor areas, every corner of our school reflects our commitment to providing an enriching and nurturing environment for our students to thrive.</p>
 <p>Follow our GEMs to explore our school compound through our <a href="https://4d.silversea-media.com/view/fhps360tour/#/" rel="noopener noreferrer nofollow" target="_blank">FHPS 360 Virtual Tour</a>.</p>